-The auditor would have full and complete access at any time to all records and documents (including books of account, legal agreements, minutes of committee meetings, bank records, invoices and contracts, etc.) and all employees of the entity.
-The auditor has a right of access to banks, consultants, contractors and other persons or firms engaged by the project management.
+The TOR should state that the auditor would have full and complete access at any time to all records and documents (including books of account, legal agreements, minutes of committee meetings, bank records, invoices and contracts, etc.) and all employees of the entity.
+The auditor should be advised that he/she has a right of access to banks, consultants, contractors and other persons or firms engaged by the project management.
+If an auditor may not have unrestricted access to any records, person or location during the course of the audit, this restriction should be clearly defined, with reasons, in the TOR.